Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2011 Ford Escape is another model year that stands out for its reliability.
 There are occasional reports of erratic shifting or transmission slipping, but these cases are relatively rare.

 As with previous years, these Ford Escape Problems often result from normal wear and tear.
-Regular fluid changes and replacement of aging components usually solve the problem.
+Regular fluid changes and replacement of ageing components usually solve the problem.
 If the transmission sensor needs to be replaced, it can cost between $200 and $500.

 In conclusion, the 2007, 2009, 2010, and 2011 Ford Escape models are relatively safe choices regarding transmission reliability.
-Proper maintenance is key to preventing these issues, and a thorough pre-purchase inspection is highly recommended when purchasing a used vehicle.
+Proper maintenance is critical to preventing these issues, and a thorough pre-purchase inspection is highly recommended when purchasing a used vehicle.

 2012 Ford Escape Transmission